Diet Myths Often Prevent Weight Loss and Weight Maintenance

 - Which is more important: being careful with the food on the weekends or exercising?

 Certainly adding flexibility during the weekend, holidays and vacations reduces boredom and feelings of deprivation so important in long term weight management, but at what expense?
-The few studies that have compared dieters who were consistent with their eating and exercise across the 7 day week with those that splurged on the weekends revealed that individuals maintaining the same diet and exercise consistently through the whole week maintained their weight as compared to dieters who took “breaks” on the weekends either in eating, exercise or both.
+The few studies comparing dieters who were consistent with their eating and exercise across the 7 day week with those that splurged on the weekends revealed that individuals maintaining the same diet and exercise consistently through the whole week maintained their weight as compared to dieters who took “breaks” on the weekends either in eating, exercise or both.

 Dr. James Hill and associates at the National Weight Control Registry reported that dietary consistency through the entire week correlated better with long term weight loss maintenance than flexibility on weekends and holidays.
 In fact, they found dietary constancy as the best predictor to long term weight maintenance.

 Dr. Racette and colleagues from the Washington University Medical School found that weight gain occurs during weekends relative to weekdays due to increased food intake on the weekends and to the slight decrease in exercise.
 The found an average of 0.2 lb. weight gain over the weekend.
 This works out to about 10 lb. of weight gain per year.
 Their conclusion is that weekend indulgences contribute to weight gain or cessation of weight loss.

 Here is a summary of these studies for those confused about weekend eating and exercising: